AshraySikka/Admin-Access/README.md

 ## 🧠 How It Works

 - A predefined admin username is stored in the script.
-- The user is prompted to input a username.
+- The user is prompted to input a username and password.
 - If the input matches the admin name (case-sensitive), access is granted.
 - Otherwise, access is denied.